 Eligible applicants fall into one of 3 categories: (1) Early career investigators in nutrition, metabolism, or obesity; (2) established investigators new to the field of nutrition, metabolism or obesity research; or (3) established investigators in the field looking for funding for a new direction in nutrition, metabolism or obesity research.
 Investigators from any Harvard institution are eligible to apply.
 Per NIH rules, fellows are not allowed to be PI of these grants, but final-year fellows may apply if the grant would be awarded after completion of their fellowship.
 Applicants are encouraged to take advantage of our Core laboratories.

-We highly encourage applicants from backgrounds that are underrepresented in medicine (URM) / underrepresented in academic (URiA) to apply for P&F funding in response to this RFA, and we are committed to providing funding to a diverse group of P&F investigators.
+We highly encourage applicants from backgrounds that are underrepresented in medicine (URM) / underrepresented in academia (URiA) to apply for P&F funding in response to this RFA.
+We are committed to providing funding to a diverse group of P&F investigators.

 Applications are required to use PHS 398 grant forms where appropriate.
 Proposals must be single spaced and follow the NIH format guidelines.
 Please submit the entire application as a single PDF file using the form here.